Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 When diplomats began suggesting a link between the sound and their symptoms, the State Department called in Dr. Michael Hoffer.

 Hoffer is an ear, nose and throat specialist at the University of Miami.
-And he's been a prominent voice in saying that something bad happened to people associated with the U.S. embassy in Cuba.
+And he has been a prominent voice in saying that something bad happened to people associated with the U.S. Embassy in Cuba.

-Hoffer's recalls that in February 2017, he was at his desk when the phone rang.
-"And the individual, who I cannot name unfortunately, said, 'This is the State Department and we have a problem.' "
+Hoffer recalls that in February 2017, he was at his desk when the phone rang.
+"And the individual, who I cannot name unfortunately, said, 'This is the State Department, and we have a problem.' "

 The individual wanted Hoffer to assess some ailing diplomats who'd been flown to Miami.
 Later, the State Department asked him to check out embassy workers still in Havana.